UNL puts six academic programs on the chopping block amid $27 million budget shortfall

 “This plan was developed after close coordination with university leaders and has also incorporated the committee’s feedback,” Bennett said in the letter.
 “The reductions proposed here are consistent with the priorities of the university’s strategic plan and the governance rules of the university and its organizational units.”

-The remaining $17 million in cuts aren’t as specific.
+The remaining $17 million in Bennett’s proposed cuts aren’t as specific.

 For those cuts, Bennett will not seek recommendations from the committee but will welcome feedback.